1. Buy this book—>

 A friend of mine was in this shop when Ashton Kutcher stopped in for a visit.
 Yes, even the rich & famous like this lil’ ice cream shoppe. :)

-mepotret asked: I’m goin’ to a small Gelato store in my town this evening, and planing to make a post about it.. so glad to find your blog, it’s a must-follow-blog! :))
+mepotret said: I’m goin’ to a small Gelato store in my town this evening, and planing to make a post about it.. so glad to find your blog, it’s a must-follow-blog! :))

 ♥ ♥ thanks for the blog love! ♥ ♥